kibisilicate/silica-strap/README.md

 # silica-strap

-silica-strap is an alternative to debootstrap and mmdebstrap.
+silica-strap bootstraps a Debian system using one or more suites, components, architectures, and mirrors.

-It can resolve simple dependencies internally and more complex dependencies using apt inside an internal environment.
+It can resolve simple dependencies itself and more complex dependencies using apt inside its internal environment.

+silica-strap can be used to create a base Debian installation or a Debian chroot environment.

+On first run, silica-strap will bootstrap a small (less than 150MB) internal environment to provide itself a copy of apt and dpkg.
+This prevents the hosts apt and dpkg from influencing the result of the bootstrap.
-It can run on any GNU + Linux distribution and use multiple mirrors, suites, components, and architectures.
+This also gives silica-strap the ability to run on any GNU + Linux distribution, not just Debian, Ubuntu, and their derivatives.

+silica-strap was created as an alternative to debootstrap and mmdebstrap.

 ## Installation